dvanmosselbeen/TryHackMe_writeups/startup/README.md

 - `nc` - To make magic connections between computers.
 - `curl` - To fetch / activate files.
 - `python` - Ran `python -m SimpleHTTPServer 8080` to rock like a Pro Python programmer :-D
-- `Wireshark` - To lose my time and to break my head for nothing, for once.
+- `wireshark` - To lose my time and to break my head for nothing, for once.
 - `strings` - To actually do the job of `Wireshark` and read the pcap file to find out the flying password.
 - `pspy` - unprivileged Linux process snooping.
 A script [from here](https://github.com/DominicBreuker/pspy).
 - `linpease` - But this script couldn't help me today.
 A script [from here](https://github.com/carlospolop/PEASS-ng/tree/master/linPEAS).